 There’s no particular order to these Savannah travel tips…. all are helpful!

-- Familiarize yourself with a city map before you go.
+- Familiarize yourself with a map of Savannah’s historic district before you go.

 - Take a guided tour the first day, whether by trolley, horse and buggy, or pedicab.
 It’s hard to get lost after taking a tour.

 - If you take a “hop-on, hop-off” trolley tour and your guide is bland, hop-off and catch the next trolley.
 Two standout guides were Wayne and Stew!
 We enjoyed their entertaining style!

 - With Savannah travel, you can skip hotels that serve breakfast, unless taking the kids.
 There are so many great restaurants in Savannah, that you’ll want to dine out.